HPTrongMC/botmc/README.md

-A simple hello world express server.
+A Bot for minecraft server.